mpauleti/eitinn/README.md

 ### Usage

-To run the EIT reconstructions for all experimental cases and generate the plots shown below, activate the environment and run:
+To run the EIT reconstructions for the experimental cases shown below, activate the environment and run:

 ```sh
 python3 main.py
 ```

 Upon completion, the generated plots will be saved in the `reconstructions/`, `electrodes-mesh/`, and `residuals/` directories, with execution history recorded in `logs/`.

+#### Plotting Iteration History (Optional)

+By default, only the final reconstruction results are saved.
+To plot and save the intermediate reconstruction progression at each iteration step, open `main.py` and set `plot_iterations = True`.
+When enabled, iteration-by-iteration plots will be saved in the `reconstructions/iterations/` directory.

 #### Parameter Estimation (Optional)

-If you modify the mesh resolution or electrode vertices, you can estimate the background conductivity and contact impedance by running:
+You can estimate the background conductivity and contact impedance by running:

 ```sh
 python3 cond_z_estimation.py